Congress of Chiropractic State Associations

 Congress of Chiropractic State Associations (COCSA) is a nonprofit organization formed with the mission of promoting a more unified profession for chiropractors.

+Activities

 The organization hosts an annual conference which serves as a platform for the leaders in each state's chiropractic association to meet and share ideas to better serve their members.

 In April 2002, they organized National Backpack Safety Month.

+Class action

 In 2011, the group sued UnitedHealth Group and OptumHealth.
 In November of that year, Foot Levelers gave them a grant for $25,000 for the COCSA's participation in their speakership program.